 \begin{theorem} Consider (1) two hyperbolic spaces $\mathbb{H}_2^{-K}$ and $\mathbb{H}_2^{-K'}$ with $K \neq K'$, and (2) a set of discrete points $\{z_i\}_{i = 1}^n \subset \mathbb{H}_2^{-K}$.
 Suppose Assumption I holds and additionally, the following smoothness assumption holds: (1) when $K<K'$, there exists a holomorphic mapping $\phi: \mathbb{\widetilde D}_2 \to \mathbb{\widetilde D}_2$ s.t. $\phi(z_i) = z_i'$; or (2) when $K' < K$, there exists a holomorphic mapping $\psi: \mathbb{\widetilde D}_2 \to \mathbb{\widetilde D}_2$ s.t. $\psi(z_i') = z_i$.
 Then we have:

 \end{theorem} Note that a holomorphic function in complex analysis is defined as a complex differentiable mapping such that it can be locally approximated by Taylor expansion.
+Such smoothness assumption aligns with the nature of the minimization problem in \Cref{eq:embedding_problem}, where the loss function itself is inherently smooth.
 In the context of model optimization where $\Theta$ denotes the true parameters and $\Theta'$ denotes the estimators, the holomorphic assumption essentially means that the likelihood function is changing smoothly within a small neighborhood of the true latent positions.

 \Cref{thm:embedding_error} implies that for any distance-based hyperbolic embedding method, the average embedding error of the pairwise distance is at least of order $1 - \min \{\sqrt{{K'}/{K}}, \sqrt{{K}/{K'}}\} $, which indicates that there exists $M>0$ such that $\frac{1}{n(n-1)}\|\Theta - \Theta'\|_F^2 \geq M |K - K'|$.